-This is a narrative explaining how the syllabus is structured and how the main capabilities are linked.
-The rationale also explains in further detail what the examination intends to assess and why.
+This is a narrative explaining how the syllabus is structured and how the main capabilities or sections of the syllabus are linked.
+The rationale also explains in further detail what the examination intends to assess and how.

 Detailed syllabus

 This shows the breakdown of the main capabilities (sections) of the syllabus into subject areas.
 This is the blueprint for the detailed study guide.